proxytranslation/user-docs/introduction/getting-started.md

 **unique** source words) to your clients about the estimated work-hours and expenses you forecast for a given project.

-Please note that While the results themselves are a very good indication of the translation costs, it is prudent to consider other (technical) details before taking the word count results of the Discovery process at face value.
+The results are an accurate indication of the translation costs associated with the text.
+However, with websites, it is prudent to consider other (techincal) details before taking the word count results of the Discovery process at face value.

+Investigate the source site and consider the following questions:

+- is there a great deal of **dynamic content**?

+- Any **Site Search** functionality?
+A **webshop**?
+A **forum**?

-Investigate the source site and consider the following questions: is there a lot of **dynamic content**?
-Is there a **search engine** in place?
-A **webshop** or a **forum**?
-Some **web apps** that would require localization?
-Do the **average word lengths** of the source and target languages differ significantly?
-Is the **direction of the target language** different than that of the source language?
+- any other **web apps** that would have to be localized?

+- Do the **average word lengths** of the source and target languages differ significantly?

+- Is the **direction of the target language** different than that of the source language?
-There are yet a few additional considerations that may require input from the client:

 - which pages are targeted for translation?
 Which pages need to be excluded?
 Ask the client if they have a specific page list.